Finding the Right Balance Of Involvement for Sport Parents…

 5. Use written encouragement.

-Leave notes of encouragement in your child’s backpack, on a mirror or in a book.
+Leave notes of encouragement or inspiration in your child’s backpack, on a mirror or in a book.

 6. Have your child teach you something about their sport.

 7. Ask your child for advice about how you can support them.

 Don’t assume you know what’s best in this area.